CBD has a well-earned reputation for helping people manage everything from chronic pain to anxiety.

 It matters because alcohol is known to cause undesirable effects in the ECS.
 Long-term alcohol use may cause serious imbalances in the endocannabinoid system.
 However, recent research suggests that even short-term alcohol use can have an adverse effect on the system.

 When your endocannabinoid system is out of balance, a number of different issues can arise.
-ECS imbalances have been acknowledged in both physical and mental health issues ranging from anxiety to irritable bowel syndrome.
+ECS imbalances have been acknowledged in both physical and mental health issues ranging from anxiety to inflammation of the bowel walls known as irritable bowel syndrome.

 Symptoms of a hangover are, indeed, quite similar.
 Hangovers are often associated with anxiety and digestive problems.